buddhist-uni/buddhist-uni.github.io/_content/articles/communal-savings-games-in-a-bangkok-slum_angel-et-al.md

 How rotating savings and credit associations (ROSCAs) work in Bangkok slums.

-Called เล่นแชร์ ("Sharing Games") in Thai, a group of neighbors or family members take turns bidding on a communal pot.
+Called *เล่นแชร์* ("Sharing Games") in Thai, a group of neighbors or family members take turns bidding on a communal pot.
-The resulting game facilitates efficient peer-to-peer loans without bookkeeping or needing to predict when money will be needed, allowing those living on the margins of society to pool their risks and navigate precarity together.
+The resulting game facilitates efficient peer-to-peer loans without bookkeeping or needing to predict when money will be needed, allowing those living on the margins of society to easily pool their risks and navigate precarity together.